-The 3D pose measurements were exacted directly from the Kinect output.
-Wavelet decomposition was then applied to individual measurement and each produced a 29-dimensional feature space, 29 wavelet scales, as a low level representation.
+plied to individual measurement and each produced a 29dimensional feature space, 29 wavelet scales, as a low level representation.
 As the length of sequences across different tasks and subjects is different, in order to avoid the bias, the GMMs were fitted to the features that were sampled from these sequence with equal number of samples.
 Each feature space produced 10 visual words, and there were 42 features spaces in total.
 The Kinect sequences are then labeled by those visual words.
-These sequences were partitioned into segments of 5 s long, where the visual words were collected and form a visual document for each segment.
+These sequences were partitioned into segments of 20 seconds long, where the visual words were collected and form a visual document for each segment.
 A total of 25 visual topics from 420 visual words were inferred by LDA model using Gibbs sampling method.
-The histogram of visual words and visual topics for each 5 s segment was then computed, and used as higher level feature descriptors.
-To carry out the classification, 10-fold cross-validation is adopted, that is all the sequences were sequentially chopped into 10 segments so that neighboring samples are not distributed across training set and testing set.
+The histogram of visual words and visual topics for each 20 seconds segment was then computed, and used as higher level feature descriptors.
+To carry out the classification, 10-fold cross validation is adopted, that is all the sequences were sequentially chopped into 10 segments so that neighboring samples are not distributed across training set and testing set.
 This is necessary to avoid over-fitting.
 In addition to the Random Forests classifier, K-nearest neighbor (K-NN) classifier with k = 5 was also used.
 Both classifiers were trained on the same training set independently.